richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 ### automation
 Today algorithms, scripting, robots, digital manufacturing, and new autonomous workflow systems are once more transforming the meaning of the term automation.
 [9-2]

+[9-2]
+The Automation Themes in Architecture and Engineering: From CAD to Parametric

+In the 1990s design and engineering companies in the developed world were implementing small computerization themes by introducing software such as computer-aided design ( CAD) and enterprise programs on personal computers (PCs).
+However, PC technology only affected skill/ manual labor [6].
+From the early 2000s the possibilities of doing small automation routines that can script design workfl ows have moved into the forefront.
+Some architects and engineers began to use parametric software and scripting to develop parametric design processes.

+The most basic conceptualization of parametric refers to a 3-D digital model or digital environment associated with knowledge structures, information, performance properties, and automatic procedures that can aid the designer to construct quick scenarios during design.
+These models can be updated over time through the Cloud and reused.[9-2]

+### history
+[9-2]
+Brief History of Parametric in Architecture

+Parametric is not new.
+Parametric ideas in design modeling were an essential feature of the fi rst CAD program, Sketchpad, developed by Ivan Sutherland in 1962.
+Parametric was also part of the pioneering CAD systems in the early 1970s such as SSHA, CEDAR, HARNESS,and OXSYS.
+These CAD systems had particular parametric features that were associated to a particular type of knowledge base to serve particular organizations and building types [7].
+OXSYS was the precursor of building design system ( BDS) and really usable computer-aided production system (RUCAPS), which became available commercially in the UK in the 1970s and surfaced with concepts very similar to today’s BIM systems.
+All these systems had a common vision: to construct virtually a 3-D building by modeling all their building elements and assemblies.
+They allowed multi-users to manipulate a single parametric 3-D model in which graphic reports and 2-D drawings were mere automatic derivatives created from the main 3-D model.
+By the mid-1980s a second wave of 3-D parametrically based software, such as SONATA, Refl ex, CHEOPS, GDS, CATIA, GE/CALMA, Pro/Engineer, Solid Works, and many others, achieved a commercial presence.
+Many of these pioneering parametric programs in the 1980s became standard in industries such as electronics, infrastructures, aerospace, naval engineering, and car manufacturing.
+However, most practices in the AEC industry preferred to implement 2-D CAD systems in PCs.
+It took close to two decades for the 3-D parametric model to make a signifi cant comeback in the AEC industry.[9-2]

 ## 1.	参数化设计工具界面体验；

 ## 2.	数据管理、处理及云平台；